Examples

 Terminal

-$ think hello.md
+$ think hello.txt

 hello world